spamuelranek/reading-notes/learning-markdown.md

   - __To derive the minutiae of My Theology (Nested List) `- chosen words`__
     - __You must go deeper                                    `- chosen words`__
       - __You must go even deeper within yourself__
+  - __If you wish to connect to a specific piece of scripture (Creating Link) `[Chosen word](location of item)`__
+  - __If you are looking to damn or bless a specific person (Mentions) `@username`__

+Thine Grace be done, you have gifted me with immense knowledge.
+I will work with it again and again until it becomes second nature.
+Is there more to learn after this, oh wise one?
+  - __Always my young disciple.
+Maintain the Growth Mindset.
+Learning is forever.